ZEROL® HD PREMIUM COMPRESSOR LUBRICANTS for r1234yf refrigerant based systems

 The lubrication regime for R1234yf is demanding.
 Shrieve participates proactively throughout the industry during the development of new refrigerants to ensure our lubricant programmes are able to complement latest system design.

 The electric vehicle population will continue to grow with a corresponding increase in electrically driven compressors for cabin air conditioning.
 These systems require lubricant technology exhibiting high levels of electrical resistivity.

-ZEROL HD are PAG based lubricants that have been designed to meet the needs of electrically driven compressors utilising R1234yf as a refrigerant.
+ZEROL HD are PAG based compressor oils that have been designed to meet the needs of electrically driven compressors utilising R1234yf as a refrigerant.
 They are available in ISO 46 and 100 viscosity grades and in a variety of pack sizes, from 5 litre cans to IBCs and isotanks.

 The ZEROL HD range is based on sophisticated double-end capped polyalkylene glycol technology, optimised specifically to maximise miscibility in R1234yf to ensure highest levels of system efficiency.
 These speciality lubricants contain additive technology specifically developed to ensure thermal, chemical and hydrolytic system stability in R1234yf belt driven systems.
 They are available in ISO 46 and 100 viscosity grades and in a variety of pack sizes, from 5 litre cans to IBCs and isotanks.

 ZEROL HD is backwards compatible with R134a refrigerant based systems.

 Did you know?